 You will also be forced to play more hands from out of position against small preflop raises, in a similar way you are in the big blind, but this is not a favorable position to be in.

-While there is no way to avoid the blinds (as much as we would love to), avoiding the straddle is easy as you don’t have to post it.
+While there is no way to avoid the blinds, avoiding the straddle is easy: you simply do not post it.

 Sleeper straddles are even more insane, as they contribute very little extra value while often putting you in difficult spots.
-These straddles are only ever posted by major gamblers who are looking to gamble instead of playing poker.
+These straddles are typically posted only by major gamblers who are looking to gamble rather than play poker.

 Finally, the Mississippi straddle is the only one that can make sense on occasion, as it allows the player on the button to gain some advantage by acting last preflop.